Cookies

 Chocolate Slice and Bake Cookies

 I love this recipe because it NEEDS to chill in the refrigerator for a bit (at least an hour).
 Which for me means that I make the dough one day, and slice and bake the next.
 Or you can even make the dough and freeze it until you need it.
-This works great for the busy holiday season when you have a few minutes to mix up this dough….because it literally takes but just a few minutes to make.
+This works great for the busy holiday season when you only have a few minutes to mix up this dough….because it literally takes but just a few minutes to make.

 Chocolate Slice and Bake Cookies